apify/apify-docs/sources/platform/console/index.md

 ## Resetting your password

 This section also allows you to reset your password if you ever forget it.
-To do that, click on the **Send email to reset password** button.
+To do that, click the **Send email to reset password** button.
 We will then send an email to the address connected to your account with a link to the password reset page.
 After you click on the link (or copy it to your browser), you will proceed to a page where you can set up a new password.